ZeldaCool/WorkTime-and-SchoolTime/README.md

  SchoolTime contains grade calculators and an itinerary maker.

- Release 1 3/25/25: This release includes a salary calculator using CLI.
-My next release will include the itinerary maker, still in CLI.
-I am planning to use matrices for that.
+ Release 1 3/27/25: This release includes all 3 planned features in CLI form.